spellerberg/quire-rife/content/Bibliography.md

 - Smithwick, Noah. *The Evolution of a State or Recollections of Old Texas Days.
 1900, repr.* Austin: University of Texas Press, 1968 and 1983.
 - Sowell A.J. *Early Settlers and Indian Fighters of Southwest Texas.* Abilene, TX: State House Press, McMurray University, 1896.
 - Sowell, A.J.  *Life of “Big Foot” Wallace: The Great Ranger Captain.* Austin: State House Press, 1989.
-- Spurlin, Charles D., Comp. *Texas Veterans in the Mexican War.* Victoria, TX: C.D.
+- Spurlin, Charles D., comp. *Texas Veterans in the Mexican War.* Victoria, TX: C.D.
 Spurlin, 1984.
-- Spurlin, Charles D, Comp. *Texas Volunteers in the Mexican War.* Austin: Eakin Press, 1998
+- Spurlin, Charles D, comp. *Texas Volunteers in the Mexican War.* Austin: Eakin Press, 1998
 - Steck, Mrs. *Following the Drum: A Glimpse of Frontier Life by Mrs. Viele.* Austin: Steck-Vaughn Co., 1968.
 - Stevens, Walter B. *Through Texas: A Series of Interesting Letters.* St. Louis: St. Louis Globe Democrat, 1892
 - Sutherland, Anne H. *The Robertsons, The Sutherlands, and the Making of Texas.* College Station, TX: Texas A&M University Press, 2006.